mayconfmelo/min-article/template/main.typ

 ]

-This text is written after the bibliography in the article source code and appears afternit in the result.
-Refer to `docs/manual.typ` and `docs/example.typ` to better understand this behaviour.
+This text is written after the bibliography in the article source code and appears after it in the result.
+Refer to `docs/manual.typ` and `docs/example.typ` to better understand this behavior.

 = Glossary and abbreviations